The promoted petitions feature makes it easier to ensure that your supporters see the campaigns that you want to highlight.

 The "Petitions Promoted on the Home Page" tool allows org admins to control which petitions are included in the featured campaigns section of the organization's home page.

 Previously, the campaigns featured on the home page were the three campaigns most recently moderated to Awesome.
 Org admins were only able to rearrange the petitions on the home page by re-moderating petitions.

 With the promoted petitions feature, org admins can manually rearrange the campaigns that are shown on the home page.
 You can add a new petition to the home page from this promoted petitions page or from the petition's admin page.

-To feature a new campaign from the promoted petitions page, click to add a "new promoted petition to the home page" and complete the URL.
+To feature a new campaign from the promoted petitions page, click the Add button and complete the URL.
 You can also add a petition to the home page by going to the petition's admin page and scrolling to the Campaign Status section.
 Once you click the + button in this section, you'll be redirected to the promoted petitions page, where you can rearrange the featured petitions.

 Once a petition has been added to the promoted home page petitions list, you can rearrange its position using the up and down arrows or by clicking and holding its gray box and dragging it to its desired position.
 To remove a petition from the promoted petitions list, click the X box.

 Note: Because the petitions featured on the home page are now decided by the Promoted Petitions page, and not the Awesome moderation status, moderating a petition to Awesome will no longer add it to the homepage.
 You can now use that moderation status for other types of tracking.

 Also, for organizations using the platform in more than one language, we'll still filter home page stories based on the language the viewer is using the site in.
 This means that if an English petition is at the top of the promoted campaigns list, but the user is viewing the platform in Spanish, we'll show promoted Spanish petitions first.